laurylopes/laurylopes.github.io/README.md

 Welcome to my website!

-I am excited to share with you everything that I know about data analysis. 🧚
+I am excited to share with you everything I know about data analysis. 🧚

 #
-How you got started in data analysis

-What about data interests you most

-Where your passions lie in relation to data analytics

-Data analyst as an autist
+I began my journey as a data analyst with SQL during the pandemic.
+Before that, while working in a scientific lab, I was already performing data analysis and visualization using Excel and other tools.
+In science, decisions are driven by data collected from experiments.

+What excites me most about working with data is the ability to extract valuable insights and use them to guide business decisions.
+I also enjoy the vast and complex nature of the field.
+Most importantly, I love being a data pioneer—sharing best practices and my knowledge with others!

 #
 ### Contact
 Linkedin: [https://www.linkedin.com/in/laury-lopes](https://www.linkedin.com/in/laury-lopes)\